AdamJablonka/rocket-sim-brown-2024/README.md

 ## 🏆 Awards

 Space Queens won the "Best Spacey Hack" award at Hack@Brown 2024, showcasing its innovation and alignment with the hackathon's goals.
-The theme for that year's hackathon was space!
+That year's main hackathon theme was space!

 ## 👩‍💻 Contributors